Jerry Brown: Second term

-Brown proposed the establishment of a state space academy and the purchasing of a satellite that would be launched into orbit to provide emergency communications for the state—a proposal similar to one that was indeed eventually adopted.
-In 1979, an out-of-state columnist, Mike Royko, at the Chicago Sun-Times, picked up on the nickname from Brown's girlfriend at the time, Linda Ronstadt, who was quoted in a 1978 Rolling Stone magazine interview humorously calling him "Moonbeam".
-A year later, Royko expressed his regret for publicizing the nickname, and in 1991 Royko disavowed it entirely, proclaiming Brown to be just as serious as any other politician.
+In 1976, Brown proposed the establishment of a state space academy and the purchasing of a satellite that would be launched into orbit to provide emergency communications for the state.
+Chicago columnist Mike Royko mocked the idea as superfluous, dubbing him as "Governor Moonbeam".
+A similar proposal was eventually adopted, and Royko later expressed regret for his role in the affair; he disavowed it entirely in 1991, proclaiming Brown to be just as serious as any other politician.

 Some notable figures were given priority correspondence access to him in either advisory or personal roles.
 These included United Farm Workers of America founder Cesar Chavez, Hewlett-Packard co-founder David Packard, labor leader Jack Henning, and Charles Manatt, then-Chairman of the California State Democratic Party.
 Mail was routed as VIP to be delivered directly to the governor.
 However, it is unclear as to exactly how long this may have occurred.

 In 1978, San Francisco punk band the Dead Kennedys' first single, "California über alles", from the album Fresh Fruit for Rotting Vegetables, was released; it was performed from the perspective of then-governor Brown painting a picture of a hippie-fascist state, satirizing what they considered his mandating of liberal ideas in a fascist manner, commenting on what lyricist Jello Biafra saw as the corrosive nature of power.
 The imaginary Brown had become President Brown presiding over secret police and gas chambers.
 Biafra later said in an interview with Nardwuar that he now feels differently about Brown; as it turned out, Brown was not as bad as Biafra thought he would be, and subsequent songs have been written about other politicians deemed worse.